ireapps/coding-for-journalists/2_web_scrape/README.md

 When we get to part two, we'll use the built-in regular expressions library [```re```](https://docs.python.org/2/library/re.html) to isolate some text from the detail pages and [```time```](https://docs.python.org/2/library/time.html) to keep us from swamping a government site with too many requests at once.

+A big thank you to [Anthony DeBarros](https://twitter.com/anthonydb) for allowing us to present a modified version of his web scraping example from [python-get-started](https://github.com/anthonydb/python-get-started).

 This exercise contains six files:

 - **scrape.py**: The file we'll use to write our scraping script, following the comments.